learn-co-curriculum/conditional-readme/README.md

 - how to use an `if` statement to execute code only if a certain condition is true

-- that we can *optionally* use one or more `elsif` statements if we need to check multiple conditions and execute different code for each of them
+- we can *optionally* use one or more `elsif` statements if we need to check multiple conditions and execute different code for each of them

-- that we can *optionally* use an `else` statement if we want to specify "default" code that should execute if the condition(s) we are checking all evaluate as false
+- we can *optionally* use an `else` statement if we want to specify "default" code that should execute if the condition(s) we are checking all evaluate as false